Does your sh*t sail around the toilet bowl like a happy otter? Our stinkers are supposed to be sinkers. So what’s up with floating poop?

-So why aren’t all of your stinkers sinkers?
-And what does floating poop mean?
-Well, floaters normally mean that your #2 passed through your intestines too quickly, and the nutrients did not have a chance to be absorbed.
-This can be from having gas, having changed your diet, or even having a stomach bug.
+Floating stool normally means that your #2 passed through your intestines too quickly, and the nutrients did not have a chance to be absorbed.
+This can be caused by gas, changes in your diet, or even having a stomach bug.
 But(t) the occasional floating poop is no cause for fear!
 We’re here to tell you what causes floating stools, and how to make ‘em fall.

-Floating stool generally indicate malabsorption, meaning that your body isn’t absorbing nutrients as the stool passes through your gastrointestinal system.
+Floating stool generally indicates malabsorption, meaning your body isn’t absorbing nutrients as the stool passes through your gastrointestinal system.
 Generally this fast-pass ride through your intestines means the poop will have a high fat content.
 Just like oil floats in dressing, the fat in your poo makes it float.

 On its own, malabsorption isn’t necessarily a red flag.
 But some of the main causes are digestive problems, like Celiac disease, lactose-intolerance and pancreatitis.
 With any of these conditions, you’ll also notice other symptoms -- more on that below.

-Infections that infect the GI tract, like E. coli, Salmonella or norovirus, can cause floaters.
+Infections that impact your gut like E. coli, Salmonella or norovirus can cause floaters.
 These infections can create gas (which floats), or may change your body’s ability to absorb nutrients (leading to fatty floaters).
 In most cases, a tummy infection is temporary and doesn’t require treatment.
 Definitely go hard on fluids and rest while you recover.
 If symptoms don’t improve over time, you’ll want to get to a doctor.

 Eating Foods that Give You Gas

-Think of foods that make you fart.
-The worst offenders include beans, milk, raw veggies, or sodas — basically wherever you’ll find large amounts of sugar, lactose, starch, or fiber.
-They can create so much gas that it gets lodged inside your poos.
+Basically wherever you’ll find large amounts of sugar, lactose, starch or fiber.
+These ingredients can create so much gas that it gets lodged inside your poos.
 Air is less dense than water, so the air-pocketed poop floats.
 It’s kinda like you’ve got tiny balloons in your poo.
 Hey Pixar, we smell an Up sequel!

 Health Conditions that Cause Floating Poop